 Once a year, you can check your credit report with all three credit bureaus for free at AnnualCreditReport.com.
 Closely examine your report for negative or inaccurate information that could hurt your chances of approval.
 If you do find errors, you should dispute them and have them removed from your credit report.

 It’s also a good idea to check your credit score before you apply.
-You can get two of your credit scores for free, updated monthly, at Credit.com.
+You can get two of your credit scores for free, updated every 14 days, at Credit.com.
 Before you apply, you should do everything you can to improve your credit score.